-Employees are responsible to report all acts or threats of violence immediately to a supervisor, Human Resources and/or the Security Department.
-Student should report all acts or threats of violence immediately to a 'responsible employee' (i.e., supervisor, faculty, department chair, vice president, president) or the Security Department.
+Students should report all acts or threats of violence immediately to a 'responsible employee' (i.e., supervisor, faculty, department chair, vice president, president) or the Security Department.
 When necessary, the Security Department will respond to any report of violence in the workplace and contain the incident.
 Human Resources will investigate the incident with respect to any employee involvement.

-Students should promptly inform the Vice President of Student Affairs about any protective or restraining order that they have obtained with regard to partner violence.
-Employees should promptly inform the Human Resources Department of any protective or restraining order that they have obtained with regard to partner violence.
+Students should promptly inform the Vice President of Student Affairs regarding any protective or restraining order obtained with regard to partner violence.